Q: I am looking for samples of a RCA. I will be doing training on that topic and I would like to have some samples to use with the participants.

 A: Thank you for contacting ASQ and the Quality Information Center.
 I received your request for samples of root cause analysis.
 Root cause analysis is defined as a “quality tool used to distinguish the source of defects or problems.
 It is a structured approach that focuses on the decisive or original cause of a problem or condition” (from The Quality Improvement Glossary by Donald L. Siebels).

 The image (right) is take from Root Cause Analysis: Simplified Tools and Techniques.

-I found over 100 resources on RCA in the ASQ Knowledge Center (if you would like to browse through them all, here is the link to my original search results).
+I found hundreds of RCA results on ASQ’s website (if you wish to browse through them all, here is the link to my original search results).
 I thought you might be most interested in case studies which provide examples of how root cause analysis has been used.
-I found almost 40 case studies which focus on root cause analyais and I’ve listed some case studies below which I thought would be helpful:
+I found more than 100 case studies which focus on root cause analysis and I’ve listed some case studies below which I thought would be helpful:

 - “Eastman Chemical’s Success Story“, Quality Progress, June 2003 (open access)

 Abstract: Customer Complain investigations weren’t getting to root causes.
 Logic trees proved more effective than fault trees in determining what actually went wrong.
 After root cause analysis, complaint numbers dropped by half.
 That and indirect benefits led to bottom-line results.

 - “Molding a Solution“, Six Sigma Forum Magazine, August 2012 (open access)